compat-project/QCG-PilotJob/docs/fileinterface.rst

     The ``numCores`` element without ``numNodes`` specifies requested number of cores on any number of nodes.
 The same element used along with the ``numNodes`` determines the number of cores on each requested node.

     The ``scheduler`` optional key defines the iteration resources scheduler.
-It is futher described in ??? section.
+It is futher described in section :ref:`iter-res-schedulers`.

 - ``dependencies`` (*optional*) ``Dict`` - a dictionary with the following items: